 Marketing Must Focus On Customer Value

 I know this is hard.
 You’re just doing what you’re asked to do.
 Behind every piece of bad content is an executive who asked for it.
-Behind every “re-brand” and behind every logo on a stadium or a golfer’s hat, is an executive who’s ego thought that was a really good idea.
+Behind every personal brand, behind every website launch, and behind every logo on a stadium or a golfer’s hat, is an executive who’s ego thought that was a really good idea.

 But do these activities create customer value?